RX-M/web-public/self-study/ckad-mod-2/ckad-mod-2-content.md

 Deploying an application with helm is straightforward.
 First, identify a chart that you want to install.
 Common chart repositories include artifacthub.io, which in provides as a central space to find charts.

+If you do not already have Helm installed, use the instructions from their documentation (which is available to you during the exam!): https://helm.sh/docs/intro/install/

 Once you have identified a chart, you need to add that chart as a source to your Helm instance:

 <pre class="wp-block-code"><code>$ helm repo add bitnami https://charts.bitnami.com/bitnami